 - The Djinn in New York Magician, who works for Cthulhu and is forced to wander around New York, body to body until such a time as undisclosed.

-- The Fairly Oddparents had Norm (voiced by Norm Macdonald) who wants to be a fairy, since his powers are limited at three wishes, but fairies have unlimited power (though he claims it's because he wants to help children.)
+- The Fairly Oddparents has Norm (voiced by Norm Macdonald) who wants to be a fairy, since his powers are limited at three wishes, but fairies have unlimited power (though he claims it's because he wants to help children).
 He doesn't get it, however.

 - Danny Phantom had Desiree, an evil "ghost genie" who grew in power when she granted wishes.
 Unfortunately for her, she couldn't stop herself from granting wishes, and that led to her defeat in both of her solo appearances.

-- We have Gourdy, Farmer Smurf's genie who only made three appearances in season six.
+- In The Smurfs we have Gourdy, Farmer Smurf's genie who only made three appearances in season six.